Mount of Olives, Jerusalem

 Chapel of Ascension

-Perched atop the Mount of Olives, the Chapel of Ascension marks the spot where Jesus is said to have ascended to heaven.
+Perched atop Mount of Olives, the Chapel of Ascension marks the spot where Jesus is said to have ascended to heaven.
 Though modest in size, the chapel’s significance is immeasurable, drawing pilgrims and travelers seeking to connect with the divine.

 Dominus Flevit Church

-Nestled amidst the olive groves of the Mount of Olives, the Dominus Flevit Church is a gem of Byzantine architecture.
+Nestled amidst the olive groves of Mount of Olives, the Dominus Flevit Church is a gem of Byzantine architecture.
 Its teardrop-shaped design serves as a poignant reminder of Jesus’ weeping over Jerusalem, offering visitors a moment of quiet contemplation and prayer.

 The Russian Orthodox Church of Mary Magdalene